top of page

 Symbol: A rectangle, sometimes with a wave or sine wave graphic inside

 Purpose: Inverters convert the DC (direct current) electricity generated by the solar panels into AC (alternating current) electricity used by the home or business.
-In diagrams, inverters are shown connected to the panels and electrical distribution systems.
+In a solar diagram, inverters are shown connected to the panels and electrical distribution systems.

 Junction Boxes